wradlib/wradlib/doc/source/gettingstarted.rst

 ---------

 *wradlib* is intended to be a community effort, and community needs communication.
 The key communication platform for *wradlib* is the  `wradlib-users <https://groups.google.com/forum/?fromgroups=#!forum/wradlib-users>`_ mailing list and forum.
 Through this forum, you can help to improve wradlib by reporting bugs, proposing enhancements, or by contributing code snippets (in any programming language) and documentation of algorithms.
 You can also ask other users and developers for help, or use your own knowledge and experience to help other users.
 We strongly encourage you to `subscribe <https://groups.google.com/group/wradlib-users/subscribe>`_ to this list.
 Check it out!

+Learn more about wradlib as a community effort :doc:`here <community>`!